 Copyright information:Bowie Verschuuren

 What does freedom mean for women today?
 Qaqnas is a powerful, musical ode to that question.
-This new opera places voice, electronics and resistance at its center.
-Inspired by the slogan Jin, Jiyan, Azadî (woman, life, freedom) – that originated in the Kurdish women’s movement and gained global recognition after the protests in Iran – Qaqnas shows how fragile freedom truly is.
+This new opera places voice, electronics, and resistance at its center.
+Inspired by the slogan Jin, Jiyan, Azadî (woman, life, freedom) — which emerged from the Kurdish women’s movement and gained global recognition after the protests in Iran – Qaqnas shows how fragile freedom can be.

-Composer Huba de Graaff often writes experimental opera's and explores the boundary between speech and music in Qaqnas: what kind of music emerges when singing in a forbidden language?
-Naaz Mohammad, Naaz in short, is a Dutch-Kurdisch singer-songwriter who brings deeply personal lyrics, often layered with a lot of emotional depth.
+Composer Huba de Graaff, who primarily writes experimental operas, explores in Qaqnas the boundary between speech and music: what kind of music arises when you sing in a language that was forbidden for centuries?
+Naaz Mohammad, known simply as Naaz, is a Dutch-Kurdish singer-songwriter whose lyrics are intensely personal, often layered with deep emotion.

-This performance takes place in a kitchen that doubles as an electronic music studio.
-Here, a fully female cast operates the equipment themselves.
-They sing in Kurdish – a language long forbidden, now sounding loud, proud, and unrestrained.
+The performance takes place indoors, in an electronic music studio, where a fully female cast operates all the equipment.
+The singing is in Kurdish (Sorani) – a language that was long prohibited and now sounds loud, proud, and uninhibited.
 The opera is based on a poem by Kurdish poet Tarza Jaff and tells the story of women who dare to leave, who take flight – and pay the price for it.

 dates